-Figure 18: BB Green project AiriEl (Source: International Institute of Marine Surveying)
+Figure 18: BB Green project AiriEI (Source: International Institute of Marine Surveying)

-Reduction Potential (as % of total energy demand): +2 to -8%
+Reduction Potential: +2% increase to -8% decrease in total energy demand

 - Bubble ALS developers advertise net fuel savings ranges of 5-10%. - The highest claimed net energy peak savings for a specific vessel are 5% on a 238m class of RoRo carriers [A28][C7], and 8% on a 347m cruise ship [C8], however these claims have not been independently verified. - Independent study of a bubble ALS system installed by Silverstream Technologies on a product tanker reported 3.8-4.3% savings in laden and ballast conditions, respectively [A29]. - Where installed on a vessel that operates at lower speeds (below 10 knots), or operates on a normally transiting vessel while loitering or on-station, the system could result in a net increase in energy consumption due to power required to run the compressors.
 This potential additional (increased) energy requirement is vessel- and situation-specific, but we have assumed here a net increase of up to 2% for the bubble ALS when operating outside design conditions.